dedotdev/dedot-web-signer/README.md

 ## Demo videos on Wallet x Dapp interactions
 - Desktop: https://youtu.be/9fIcAlpx_UI
 - Mobile: https://youtu.be/F8S2fmQFRWQ

-## Why do we build Dedot Signer?
-The Polkadot and Kusama ecosystems currently offers several wallet solutions with excellent UI/UX, such as SubWallet, NovaWallet, Talisman.
-However, on desktop, most of these solutions are browser extension-based wallets, requiring users to install an extension to interact with dapps and networks.
-On mobile, since most browsers do not support extensions, users need to install wallet mobile apps and access dapps through a built-in Dapp Browser within the wallets (SubWallet, Nova).
-This creates an inconsistent experience between desktop and mobile, which poses a barrier for onboarding new users to the ecosystem, especially those who are new to or less familiar with cryptocurrencies.

-As users, we love the website-based wallet experience provided by the [NEAR wallet](https://wallet.near.org/) in the NEAR ecosystem.
-It allows users to connect to dapps using their preferred browsers and access their wallets smoothly within the same browser on both desktop and mobile platforms.

-With that inspiration, we propose building Dedot Signer, a website-based multi-chain wallet, to offer a similar experience in the Polkadot and Kusama ecosystems.
-We believe that Dedot Signer will bring significant benefits to both users and the ecosystems as a whole.

 ## Set up development environment
 1. Install NodeJS